esciencecenter-digital-skills/green-digital-skills/modules/energy-budget/info.md

 order: 0
 ---

+## Learning Objectives

+In this module you will learn to answer the following questions:

 * Why is green computing important?
 * What is energy and power in the context of computing?
 * What is an energy budget and what is it for?